 The weekend noise nuisance service is now being delivered by our new Field Officer team.

 In an emergency, please call Sussex Police on 999.

 What can the council do about buskers that cause problems

 Problems with a specific busker

-If a specific busker is causing regular problems in the city then we may investigate them for causing a 'statutory nuisance'.
+If a busker is causing regular problems in the city, we may investigate them for causing a 'statutory nuisance'.
 This is defined in the Environmental Protection Act 1990.

 We will try to gather evidence about the problem.
 With the help of the police, the busker causing the problems could be given a noise abatement notice.
 This would stop them from busking in parts of the city, or the whole of Brighton & Hove.

-If they break a noise abatement notice the we could take their equipment with the help of the police.
-If prosecuted a court has no limit to the fines it could give.
+If they break a noise abatement notice, we could take their equipment with the help of the police.
+If the perosn is prosecuted, there is no limit to the fines the court could give.